MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/intune.md

 ### Example

-Authenticate, create a client and retrieve a location by host name.
+This example creates an Intune Resource client and retrieves a location by host name.

 ```javascript
 const msRestAzure = require('ms-rest-azure');